 Date of Authorship for this Version

 Brilmayer, Lea, "State Forfeiture Rules and Federal Review of State Criminal Convictions" (1982).
 Faculty Scholarship Series.
-Paper 2560.
+2560.